osrf/uctf/doc/run_cloud/readme.md

 You must supply a name for the Round, along with one competitor username for each team.

 ## Launch the simulation/arbiter machine
 1. Click on the LAUNCH button in the Arbiter box.
 This will launch a simulation cloud machine.
 This process takes about 2 minutes, and you should see the Status and machine ip update.
-You should also see a button appear to download the ssh key for the simulation machine.
-Given that key, you can ssh into the machine as user `ubuntu` (e.g., `ssh -i cloudsim.pem ubuntu@1.2.3.4`)
+You should also see a "KEYS" button appear; click it to download the ssh key for the simulation machine.
+Given that key, you can ssh into the machine as user `ubuntu` (e.g., `ssh -i cloudsim.pem ubuntu@1.2.3.4`).
+Note that you must make the key file not-world-readable after you download it (e.g., `chmod 600 cloudsim.pem`); if you don't do this, you'll get an error about permissions from `ssh`.

 ### Get the latest SASC package
 ssh to the simulation/arbiter machine and make sure that you have the latest SASC package installed: